-1. The Estates Committee members shall usually include the President, the Bursar, the Estates Bursar (who shall be secretary of the Committee), the Finance Bursar, the Establishment Bursar, the Keeper of the Groves, the Keeper of Bagley Wood and five other Fellows of the College.

-2. The Estates Committee shall supervise the management of the College estates and gardens, and shall report on all proposals for capital and other expenditure on College property before these are considered by the Governing Body.
-The Estates Committee shall have power to authorise expenditure on any item of repair or improvement not exceeding £60,000; such expenditure shall be reported to the Governing Body.

-3. It shall also be the business of the Estates Committee to make recommendations to the Governing Body on matters affecting the structure and external repair of college buildings.
+- 1. The Estates Committee members shall usually include the President, the Bursar, the Estates Bursar (who shall be secretary of the Committee), the Finance Bursar, the Establishment Bursar, the Keeper of Bagley Wood and six other Fellows of the College. - 2.
+The Estates Committee shall supervise the management of the College estates and shall report on all proposals for capital and other expenditure on College property before these are considered by the Governing Body.
+The Estates Committee shall have power to authorise expenditure on any item of repair or improvement not exceeding ,15,000; such expenditure shall be reported to the Governing Body. - 3.
+It shall also be the business of the Estates Committee to make recommendations to the Governing Body on matters affecting the structure and external repair of college buildings.

-BY-LAW XIX - REMUNERATION COMMITTEE
+BY-LAW XIX - EMOLUMENTS COMMITTEE21